TYTTYTTYT/TYTTYTTYT.github.io/_pages/about.md

   - /about.html
 ---

 Yintao Tai is a PhD student in the UKRI-funded CDT in Designing Responsible Natural Language Processing at the University of Edinburgh, where he is supervised by Prof. Frank Keller and Prof. Antonio Vergari.
-He received his BSc in Electronics and Computer Science and his MSc in Computer Science, also from Edinburgh.
+He received his BEng in Electronics and Computer Science and his MSc in Computer Science, also from Edinburgh.

 Before starting his PhD, he worked as a machine learning engineer at ByteDance, where he developed multimodal methods that enhanced large-scale recommendation systems.
 This industry experience shaped his interest in building scalable and efficient multimodal models.